 Get a fit-out expert to do the planning for the best results.
 They’ll make use of the limited space and stretch the budget without compromising on the quality.

 Work with a layout plan that incorporates both the present and future plans of the business.

-Creating a comprehensive budget is a priority to businesses seeking to improve their fit-out.
+Creating a comprehensive budget is a priority for businesses seeking to improve their fit-out.